antirez/partitions/README.md

 The configuration server can be one of the computers you use in the simulation as usually it is not very important that the configuration is updated promptly.
-Eventually simulated partitions heals so every peer will be able to read the new configuration.
+Eventually simulated partitions heal so every peer will be able to read the new configuration.

 Partitions model